Everyone’s thought about starting a blog at some point.

 Choose a Blogging Platform

 There are a ton of blogging platforms out there, such as WordPress, Wix, and Squarespace.
-Each one of them promises to be the best ever, with countless features to guarantee you will have a successful blog.
+Each one of them promises to be the best, with countless features to guarantee you will have a successful blog.

 But only one platform has proven the test of time: WordPress.